-Resources Advocate and share Open Education Resources to improve accessibility and promote life-long learning and connect schools with Resource Centre to promote access to science equipment for practical teaching and learning.
+Resources Advocate and share Open Education Resources to improve accessibility and promote life-long learning.
+In addition we connect schools with Resource Centre to promote access to science equipment for practical teaching and learning.

 Assessment Critical in our model of teacher support is the sharing assessment best practices including but not limited to strategies and skills for diagnostic, formative assessment and support with implementation of appropriate standards and cognitive demand.

 The format of support varies and is tailored to the unique circumstances of each school or cluster of schools and can include all or a combination of: